February 17, 2022

 But beyond that, organizations also need to look into solutions that can protect their users and data from all internet-based attacks regardless of where they are in the world.
-Lookout Mobile Endpoint Security and its Phishing and Content Protection module secures your data from threats such as malicious sites, spyware, adware, ransomware, phishing attacks and botnets.
+Lookout Mobile Endpoint Security module secures your data from threats such as malicious sites, spyware, adware, ransomware, phishing attacks and botnets.
 It only allows sites that are safe for your user, while blocking phishing and malicious content.

 To learn more about why internet-based attacks are a huge issue, check out the Phishing Spotlight Research Report.